SathishKumaresan03/E-Commerce/README.md

-I have finished this project using Spring Boot because I am not familiar with Laravel or Node.js.
+I have finished this project using Spring Boot .
-I attempted to generate Swagger API documentation, but encountered a bug or issue on my laptop, preventing me from providing it.
 I have tested my code using Postman API.

 These steps using Postman to interact with the Spring Boot API.